Rankini/emoji_picker/README.md

 To run the tests use `npm test`.

-SIDENOTE: My tests were working(bar the cursor one), then I ran them again at the end and now most are failing.
-Not sure what I changed but I am aware of this

 ### Conclusion
 I hope this helps you understand my approach to software engineering (under tightframes).
 Please reach out to me if you have any questions.
 Looking forward to hearing from you :)